Back-rush/console/README.md

 ### Scalability and Collaboration

 The new console is more maintainable and welcoming to community contributions.
 Console 2.0 is built using Svelte instead of our own library.
-It's better documented and well-known, making it easier for developers to contribute to Appwrite.
+It's better documented and well-known, making it easier for developers to contribute to Backrush.

 ## Contributing